onqtam/headjack/docs/why/cryptohistory.md

 the future of status and prestige is authentic computable context & reputation on top of immutable cryptohistory

+> "Who controls the past controls the future.
+Who controls the present controls the past." - [George Orwell](https://www.goodreads.com/quotes/6145-who-controls-the-past-controls-the-future-who-controls-the)

+> "The most effective way to destroy people is to deny and obliterate their own understanding of their history." - [George Orwell](https://www.goodreads.com/quotes/7076-the-most-effective-way-to-destroy-people-is-to-deny)

+> "Whatever injsutice of the government or elites you're upset about will be forgotten just as quickly.
+Understanding politics and power is an exercise in memory." - [Samo Burja](https://twitter.com/SamoBurja/status/1685073306565906432)

 > "What is history?
 The lie that everyone agrees on..." - [Voltaire](https://www.goodreads.com/quotes/86931-what-is-history-the-lie-that-everyone-agrees-on)